Making Kale Awesome

 IMG_1434

 Oooooooo, I’m gettin’ pumped.
 This is a Halloween house.
-Not only do we love the night of, we have a fun time with it all month.
+Not only do we love the night of, but we also have a fun time with it all month.
 My neighbor and I spend the entire day decorating.
-Which is tiring, but totally worth it and usually kind of fun.
+Which is tiring, but totally worth it and mostly fun.
 Not only do the kids eyes light up once we’re done, but so do the adults.
-Recently I did a kids cooking class for Halloween treats.
+Recently I did a cooking class for Halloween kid treats.
 Turned out adorable and a good time was had by all.
-FYI…kids classes are exponentially harder then adult classes.
+FYI…kids classes are exponentially harder than adult classes.
 About 45 minutes into class when the sugar kicks in…oh man, look out Sally.
+Luckily my two kids were a great example to all and stayed on task.
+Teaching a cooking class as just a demo is much easier than a hands-on situation.

 We Made: